 Essential Tips for Writing Real Estate Bios

-Every tip and trick also includes example real estate bios, both good and bad.
+Every tip and trick also includes example of real estate bios, both good and bad.

 Why are you a real estate agent?
 You have to answer that question and communicate why potential clients should care before you can generate leads from your realtor bio.

-Later I provide some thought-provoking brainstorming questions [insert jump link] and great real estate bio examples [insert jump link] to get the juices flowing.
+Later I provide some thought-provoking brainstorming questions and great real estate bio examples to get the juices flowing.

-👍🏽 “My wife and I spend Sundays on our boat, waterskiing and gawking at beautiful lakeside homes.
+“My wife and I spend Sundays on our boat, waterskiing and gawking at beautiful lakeside homes.
 We love the sense of community that comes from tossing a football with new friends at a Lake Wylie sandbar.
-After 15 years, we still get excited about matching those amazing homes with wonderful people.”
+After 15 years, we still get excited about matching those amazing people with wonderful homes.”

 True, the second example trades some “professionalism” for approachability.
 But the second example gets people interested and eager to contact you.
 From that point, you can demonstrate professionalism all day long.
 The blandness of the first example is a turn-off.

-The digital space can rob realtors of their personality.
+The digital space can rob realtors of their personalities.
 An excellent agent bio reclaims that personal spark to great effect.

 What If I Don’t Have a Powerful Story?

 You may be thinking, “But I don’t have some glorious narrative about why I became a realtor.
-Actually, it’s just a job.”
+It’s just a job.”
 That’s completely alright.
 You don’t need to (and shouldn’t) present a false version of yourself.

 I myself fell into my current position as the founder of IREM.
 In fact, I wanted to get out of real estate digital marketing.
 But there are still strong reasons why I am where I am today.

-As I mention in the video above, I do love marketing and connecting with people.
+As I mentioned in the video above, I love marketing and connecting with people.
 And I’m a punk at my core.
 I’d even call myself the rebel of the real estate marketing world.